If you have both hepatitis B and hepatitis C read this FDA WARNING here before starting treatment.

 Harvoni is ledipasvir 90mg & sofosbuvir 400mg, in one tablet taken once a day to treat hepatitis C. Gilead Sciences the manufacturer of Harvoni gave the license and patent to several Indian pharmaceutical companies to manufacture and distribute to low and middle income countries.
 The problem: America doesn’t fall in to this category so we don’t get the low prices for the treatment.
 Generic Harvoni is ledipasvir 90mg & sofosbuvir 400mg with a different brand name label on the bottle.
 Active ingredients are molecularly identical.

 Read more: hepatitis C generics article on CNBC here.

 FYI: it only costs $6.00 to make 84 tablets of Harvoni, which can cure one hepatitis C patient.

 Please click here to see how much three bottles, 84 tablets, of Harvoni costs in the US, with a coupon.

 Natco Pharma and Hetero Drugs are the only manufacturers of generic Harvoni in India.
 Although several companies like Ranbaxys, Cipla, Mylan, Dr. Reddys and others have their own brand labels placed on the manufactured product.
 Bottom line is when you buy generic Harvoni online in India, you’re essentially getting the licensed product.

-FYI: Gilead Sciences spends billions of dollars a year marketing and advertising Harvoni in developed countries, they don’t want you to buy it from India for $1500.
+FYI: Gilead Sciences spends billions of dollars a year marketing and advertising Harvoni in developed countries, they don’t want you to buy it from India for less than $900.

 What is treated with generic Harvoni?